 “If I am not me, then who the hell am I?” — Douglas Quaid

-With today’s opening of Len Wiseman’s remake to one of the all-time best, and bloodiest, science-fiction actioners around, I thought to look back at one of the supreme aspects that made the original so damn good.
-The opening credits for Total Recall remains one of the best titles sequences of the 90s — the same goes for Jerry Goldsmith’s title tune, known as The Dream on the movie’s soundtrack, for that matter.
+With today’s opening of Len Wiseman’s remake to one of the all-time best, and bloodiest, science-fiction actioners around, I thought to look back at one of the supreme aspects that made the original so damn good right from the start.
+The opening credits for Total Recall remains one of the best titles sequences of the ’90s — the same goes for Jerry Goldsmith’s title tune, known as The Dream on the movie’s soundtrack1, for that matter.

-The 1990 Paul Verhoeven film featured some of the best in cascading graphics for its opening credits.
+The 1990 Paul Verhoeven film featured some of the most dazzling cascading graphics for its opening credits.
 I get the sense that title designer Wayne Fitzgerald sported some influence from years earlier with Richard Greenberg’s [thanks for the correction, Art of the Title :-)] still awe-inspiring sequence from Superman (1978).
 No matter, since the tone and sentiment of these particular visuals are demonstrably different.

-They certainly can’t be depicted as understated since the translucent titles are literally driven (perhaps, the word ‘pounded‘ would be more apt) to the pulsing beat of Jerry Goldsmith’s larger-than-life track.
+They certainly can’t be depicted as understated since the translucent titles are literally driven — perhaps, the word “pounded” would be more apt — to the pulsing beat of Jerry Goldsmith’s larger-than-life track.
+The graphics sweeping and surging to the scorer’s orchestrations.
 As well, I give Fitzgerald credit for his superb use of contrast in the segment.

-The gauzy and plunging artwork beautifully opposes the deep blacks of the background and those within the text and font of the titles.
+The gauzy and plunging artwork beautifully opposed the deep blacks of the background and those within the text and font of the titles themselves.
 It remains a stunning package.
-The title sequence marries all of this into a feast for the eyes and ears of moviegoers.
-Note, it is worth the trip over to the good folks at The Art of the Title who also have this sequence online for those who want to enjoy it in higher resolution:
+The title sequence married all of this into a feast for the eyes and ears of moviegoers.
+Note, it is worth the trip over to the good folks at The Art of the Title who also have this sequence online for those who want to enjoy it in high resolution:

 Now, let’s all hope the 2012 film contains even a smidgen of the cleverness, or at least a touch of the brain scrambling madness, that was the original.